 When changing the extension number, make sure that the extension port is not in use.
 If the extension number is changed while the port is in use, the new extension number will not come into effect.

-Default Starting at 101 (For port 01 of the first extension card that is installed.
+Starting at 101 (For port 01 of the first extension card that is installed.
 Extension numbers are preset for subsequent extensions by adding one to the previous extension number.)
-Value Range Max.
-4 digits (consisting of 0-9)